Cool Summer Reading and Learning for Kids

 Do you have students who are “reading ahead” and are searching for books written for high schoolers?
 At YALSA’s Hub, Erin Bush discusses Cross-Unders – teen books attractive to tween readers – and offers an annotated list including Spacer and Rat by Margaret Bechard and The Gallagher Girls series by Ally Carter.

 What happens when kids select their own books?
 Librarian Travis Jonker tallied the Top 10 Circulated Books of 2013 for 5th and 6th graders at his elementary school in Michigan.
-Jonker, who blogs at School Library Journal and is a member of the 2014 Caldecott Award committee, includes links to lists for younger students, too.
+Jonker, who blogs at School Library Journal, includes links to lists for younger students in 2018, too.

 For reading recommendations for 4th grade (and younger), visit Reading Rockets, a project of WETA, and its collection of summer reading lists.
 The site’s brief, lively write-ups for ages 6-9 feature fiction, nonfiction and poetry.
 Highlights include ninja meerkats and punctuation marks with personality.
 Not to mention Iditarod dogs and Albert Einstein.
 Reading Rockets is also a great place to check for lists of award winning children’s books.
 Students who want to get a look at their favorite authors can visit Reading Rockets’ brief video interviews.